Before using the calculator

 Please make sure that you have your income details and your rent and council tax charges available before using the benefits calculator: this will enable you to find out whether you are entitled to housing benefit and council tax support within a few minutes.

-If you rent your home from a private landlord and you are claiming housing benefit
+If you rent your home from a private landlord

 You may come under the local housing allowance scheme.
 You will need to know how many rooms you are allowed under the local housing allowance scheme and you will also need to know the local housing allowance rate for your area before you complete the benefit calculator.
 For more information, visit the VOA website